-The purpose of the Royal College of Emergency Curriculum is to train doctors to be Emergency Medicine Consultants, able to provide care to all undifferentiated patients attending Emergency Departments (ED) nationwide, 24/7, 365 days every year.
-This includes leading the multi-professional resuscitation of sick and injured patients of all ages (from birth to advanced age and frailty) in addition to managing, leading and supporting all elements of care delivered by the multi-disciplinary teams throughout the full spectrum of acuity in illness and injury, physical and mental health needs that present to a modern day ED.
+The purpose of the RCEM Curriculum is to train doctors to be EM Consultants, able to provide urgent and emergency care to all undifferentiated patients attending ED nationwide, 24/7, 365 days every year.
+This includes leading the multi-professional resuscitation of sick and injured patients of all ages (from birth to advanced age and frailty) in addition to managing, leading and supporting all elements of care delivered by the multi-disciplinary teams throughout the full spectrum of acute illness and injury, physical and mental health needs that present to a modern day ED.
 They must be able to provide strategic leadership and set the culture within the ED, improve quality, teach and supervise and deliver key administrative tasks.
 EM trainees using this curriculum will be trained to manage any situation, however complex or challenging, by making those challenges explicit and by supporting their individual development to meet them.

 The aims of the RCEM curriculum

-This curriculum seeks to provide a flexible, attractive training programme for doctors training in Emergency Medicine, ensuring trainees have the opportunity to develop the full range of skills and knowledge they need to meet the standard required of a consultant in EM.
+This curriculum seeks to provide a flexible, attractive training programme for doctors training in EM, ensuring trainees have the opportunity to develop the full range of skills and knowledge they need to meet the standard required of a consultant in EM.

 The curriculum provides a framework for training, articulating the standard required to work at consultant level and at key progression points, as well as encouraging the pursuit of excellence in all aspects of clinical and wider practice.

-By achieving their CCT, all EM trainees will have demonstrated that they can be trusted to independently deliver each of the Specialty Learning Outcomes that define the speciality, and also to support and develop others in key areas of EM practise.
-These Speciality Learning Outcomes fully incorporate the Generic Professional Capabilities, thus also demonstrating that trainees have met the GMC’s requirements.
+By achieving their CCT, all EM trainees will have demonstrated that they can be trusted to independently deliver each of the SLOs that define the specialty, and also to support and develop others in key areas of EM practise.
+These SLOs fully incorporate the GPCs, thus also demonstrating that trainees have met the GMC’s requirements.
 In this way we can demonstrate that on completion of training according to this curriculum a newly qualified consultant in EM can be trusted to lead the line on day one.

 The scope of EM practise

-These core areas ensure that doctors in training and beyond CCT can provide safe care whilst working in a range of Emergency Departments with a varied case load and staffing skill mix.
-Our learners’ Generic Professional Capabilities and EM specific clinical skills and knowledge will be developed and evidenced through achievement of Specialty Learning Outcomes across twelve domains.
+These core areas ensure that doctors in training and beyond CCT can provide safe care whilst working in a range of EDs with a varied case load and staffing skill mix.
+Our learners’ GPCs and EM specific clinical skills and knowledge will be developed and evidenced through achievement of SLOs across twelve domains.
 These advance in complexity and sophistication as learners progress through the training programme.

 |Specialty Outcome||Generic Professional Capabilities||Description|

-The development of learners in these Specialty Learning Outcomes is sequenced in the curriculum to reflect the growing level of responsibility.
+The development of learners in these SLOs is sequenced in the curriculum to reflect a growing level of responsibility.
 This is reflected in the structure of training.
 It is divided into three parts with distinct waypoints.
 Progression is competency based and training duration therefore, indicative.

 Structure of Training

-(Indicative 2 years): Following selection into the speciality trainees will enter core training.
+Core training (Indicative two years): Following selection into the specialty trainees will enter core training.
 Trainees will develop the skills and knowledge to care for individual adult patients in core training.
-This is within Acute Care Common Stem (ACCS) training, shared with anaesthetics, acute medicine and intensive care medicine.
+This is within ACCS training, shared with anaesthetics, acute medicine and intensive care medicine.
 At the end of core, trainees will be able to identify sick adult patients and resuscitate and stabilise as part of the wider hospital team.
 They will be able to deliver key elements of management, including advanced airway skills and circulatory support.
 There are entrustment decisions at the end of core training to ensure learners can deliver such care before moving to the next stage of training.

-The framing of a curriculum of ‘Specialty Learning Outcomes’, or activities that a trainee must be entrusted to deliver as a consultant level clinician, encourages holistic judgement as to the trainee’s overall capability, and support the move away from a `presentation-based’ structure to one that describes a specialty exemplified by the need to attend the broadest range of clinical activity, often simultaneously.
+The framing of a curriculum of SLOs, or activities that a trainee must be entrusted to deliver as a consultant level clinician, encourages holistic judgement as to the trainee’s overall capability, and support the move away from a `presentation-based’ structure to one that describes a specialty exemplified by the need to attend the broadest range of clinical activity, often simultaneously.